manoj-855/atlan/README.md

 Cloudinary: To upload and manage images.
 Axios: For making API requests.
 Animate.css: For adding animations.

-Performance
+**Performance**
 Page Load Time
-The page load time of the application is 929 ms. This was measured using the following JavaScript code snippet:
+The page load time of the application is 217 ms. This was measured using the following JavaScript code snippet:

 const loadStartTime = window.performance.timing.navigationStart;
 const loadEndTime = window.performance.timing.loadEventEnd;